MehranZdi/Image_Denoising/README.md

     return model
 ```
-In last decoded_layer variable, I set conv_blocks to False.
+In the last decoded_layer variable, I set conv_blocks to False.
 This is exactly what I said before.

 ### Training the model
 First of all, for handling the dataset, I used DataGenerator class which is a suitable way to deal with huge datasets.
 Check [this](https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly) out.

-For training the model, I used Adam optimizer and MSE as loss functin. for choosing the best value for learning rate, I did Try and Error method and finally used the learning rate with the value of 0.003.
-I trained my model in 20 epochs.
+For training the model, I used Adam optimizer and MSE as loss functin.
+For choosing the best value for learning rate, I did "Try and Error" method and finally used the learning rate with the value of 0.003.
+Besides, I trained my model in 20 epochs.

-I hope this projects can help you with anything you want.

 ## Streamlit

-There are many ways to deploy a ML or DL model.
+There are many ways to deploy an ML or a DL model.
 Streamlit is one of the fastest and easiest.
 There is no need to get involoved with frontend and backend, because streamlit takes care of everything.
 Check [Streamlit](https://streamlit.io/).

-I wrote a program to make a webpage in order to work with the model.
+I wrote a program to make a webpage in order to work communicate the model.
 Source codes are available in _main.py_ file and _helper.py_ file.

 ## Result
-Take a look at result below:
+Take a look at the result below:

 ![result](https://github.com/MehranZdi/Image_Inpainting/blob/main/result.png "Denoised image")